durrantlab/subpex/README.md

 conda activate westpa
 ```

-11. If errors occur, check the `job_logs` directory.
-If there is no `job_logs`
+11. If errors occur, check the `./job_logs` directory.
+If there is no
-    directory, that alone causes it to fail.
+    `./job_logs` directory, that alone causes it to fail.
 12. Modify the `runseg.sh`
     - link necessary files to restart the simulation. (check lines 79-88)
     - link all parent auxdata files as parent_AUXDATA.txt (check lines 59-64)